 it’s a small world has always been one of my favorite attractions at Walt Disney World.
 I love the classic feeling, the message, and yes, even the song.
 It is also a wheelchair friendly attraction with a separate entrance and no transfer is required.

 Accessibility: May remain in your wheelchair.
 ECV users must transfer to a wheelchair.

 Who Should Ride: Kids and kids at heart.

-Wheelchair users use the entrance located next to the attraction’s exit.
-There will be a gate that let’s you know you are in the right spot and there is sometimes a Cast Member there to point you in the right direction.
-There is a ramp with a rope at the end where you wait for a Cast Member.
+it’s a small world has a separate entrance for wheelchair users.
+It is located next to the attraction’s exit.
+The gate has a sign to let you know you are in the right spot and most of the time a Cast Member is there to point you in the right direction.
+The ramp is a little steep but there are spots where it is level to help.
+You will come to a rope at the end where you will wait for a Cast Member.
 They will ask for the number of people in your party and whether or not you would like to transfer.

 After you let them know, you head down another smaller ramp.
 You wait in front of the gate for your boat to arrive.
 Keep in mind this is also the exit for other wheelchair and ECV users.
 There is a small pull off next to the gate so you can get out of the way a little easier.

 it’s a small world has an accessible boat that allows you to remain in your wheelchair.
 Keep in mind that you might have to wait for the wheelchair boat to cycle through.
 The wait for the ADA boat is usually only a few minutes.

 Transferring is an option if you can navigate the step into and out of the boat.
 If you can transfer you will board the next available boat and will leave your wheelchair in the loading area.